-Articles sent are written in English with the structure and composition of academic writing standards.
-The manuscript is typed 1 space with a letter size of 10 points, a quarto paper size (A4), with a number between 4000-5000 words including references, images, and tables.
+- Articles sent are written in English with the structure and composition of academic writing standards.
+The manuscript is typed 1 space with a letter size of 10 points, a quarto paper size (A4). (article template)

 Title.
 The title must be short, reliable and exciting to read.
 From the title, someone will be interested in reading the contents of the article.
 Avoid using abbreviations.
 The title of the manuscript should be more than 110 characters (no spaces).